jooohyunpark/itp-canvas-for-coders/Notes.md

 ## Developing ideas through statements
 ```
-Eyes gazing at you all the time.
+Eyes gazing at you without intent.
 ```

 ```